Is Mobile App Development Compatible with Vibe Coding?

 - Mobile support: React Native, web apps

-➤ Perfect for non-technical founders testing ideas.
-Describe your app concept and get instant project structure.
+➤ Perfect for non-technical entrepreneurs testing their ideas.
+Describe your concept and instantly get your project structure.

 2. GitHub Copilot